jflude/lancaster/README.md

 The GROWER program will create a new storage based upon an existing storage, and containing the same data copied to its records (as applicable).
 Any attribute of the old storage can be carried over unchanged to the new storage, by specifying "=" for it.
-For example, to create a new storage "new_store" that is identical to the existing "old_store", except for having a change queue capacity of 1024 records:-
+For example, to create a new storage "new-store" that is identical to the existing "old-store", except for having a change queue capacity of 1024 records:-

-    dev45$ grower old_store new_store = = = = 1024
+    dev45$ grower old-store new-store = = = = 1024

 Expanding or contracting a storage can be done by specifying different values for the base and maximum identifiers.